dickyw71/roguelike-game/README.md

 - Each door leads to another room within the dungeon
 - Each door may be at any point along the length of the wall
 - Rooms are connected to their neigbours by corridors
+- Room contains random items

-the game should procedurally generate a dungeon containing multiple contented rooms which in turn contain enemies, weapons, player, health items etc.
+the game should procedurally generate a dungeon containing multiple connected rooms which in turn contain enemies, weapons, player, health items etc.